Kamalesh2021/VSD/README.md

 Lab Activities on Day-5:

-Routing is done in Qflow manager and then we compare pre-layout and post-layout frequencies and it is found that there is a drop of frequency for post-layout due to parasitics
+Routing is done in Qflow manager and then we compare pre-layout and post-layout frequencies and it is found that there is a drop of frequency for post-layout due to parasitics.

 D5SK1 - MCQ1-3
 ![](day-5/1.PNG)